reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 This will take a while to run.
 During this time, we are going to gather results and evaluate the purged version of your species Hicanu assembly.
 We don't have time to run Purge_dups here, but the most important thing is to learn how to interpret the results after purge_dups is done.
 So, Joao and I have generated for you the purged results, the merqury and the BUSCO results.

-1-) First thing you need to do is to symlink the purged assemblies and generate the general statistics for the p and hitgs files.
-Let's create a new directory to save the purged results and create the symlinks from there:
+1-) First thing you need to do is to symlink the purged assemblies and calculate the general statistics for the primary and haplotigs files.
+Let's create a new directory to save the purged results and create the symlinks there:

 ```console
 mkdir ~/<your_species>/purged/